 Admission is only possible for the commencement of studies in September of each academic year.
 January 15 is the deadline for submission of the online application.
 January 31 is the deadline for the uploading and receipt of all official supporting documents.
 No exceptions to the January 15 and 31 deadlines are made.
 Incomplete applications are not processed.
 Do not apply and pay the non-refundable application fee if you cannot submit all official supporting documents by the January 31 deadline.

 All applications are automatically considered for financial support; a separate application is not required.
 All financial aid decisions are merit based and awarded on a competitive basis.
 We anticipate that we cannot offer funding to a large number of otherwise qualified applicants.
 Consequently, we ask you to take this into account before submitting an application.
 Please see our Tuition & Financial Aid for more information

-All fees are determined by the University (not the Vancouver School of Economics), and subject to change.
-For the 2016-17 academic year, the tuition fee is $4,707.66 for citizens and permanent residents of Canada, and $8,270.55 for international students.
-International students are eligible for an International Partial Tuition Scholarship of up to $3,200.
-In addition to the tuition fee, graduate students are assessed student fees of approximately $800 for the provision of extended health benefits and access to student-run activities and facilities.
+(Posted March 24, 2017) All fees are determined by the University (not the Vancouver School of Economics), and subject to change.
+For the 2017-18 academic year, the tuition fee is $4,801.80 for citizens and permanent residents of Canada, and $15,635.28 for international students.
+In addition to the tuition fee, graduate students are assessed student fees of approximately $899 for the provision of extended health benefits and access to student-run activities and facilities.
 Please see Tuition & Financial Aid for detailed information on tuition, fees and the cost of living.

 The UBC Housing Department's application process is entirely separate from the admissions application.
 Students should not wait until they are admitted to UBC before applying for housing.
 Information and application forms are available from the UBC Housing and Conferences website.